 New Jersey was part of four multi-state nonattainment areas for the 1-hour ozone National Ambient Air Quality Standard (NAAQS): Allentown-Bethlehem-Easton, PA-NJ, Atlantic City, Philadelphia-Wilmington-Trenton, PA-NJ-DE-MD, and New York-Northern New Jersey-Long Island, NY-NJ-CT nonattainment areas.
 The first three areas had attainment dates in 2005 or earlier.
 All three of these areas have ambient air quality levels that meet the 1-hour ozone NAAQS.
-New Jersey requests the USEPA find the area are meeting the 1-hour ozone NAAQS.
-Further New Jersey submits that this proposed State Implementation Plan (SIP) Revision (the proposed 2007 8-hour ozone attainment demonstration) serve as the 1-hour ozone maintenance plan for the three 1-hour ozone nonattainment areas.
+New Jersey requests the USEPA find the areas are meeting the 1-hour ozone NAAQS.
+Further New Jersey submits that this proposed State Implementation Plan (SIP) Revision (the proposed 2007 8-hour ozone attainment areas.
 New Jersey's fourth 1-hour nonattainment area, the New York nonattainment area, has an attainment date of November 15, 2007.
 New Jersey is not requesting any action on this area at this time.
 Through 2006, the ambient air quality in this area does not meet the NAAQS.